Memory Operations

 memory = nebula.get_memory(memory_id)

-For semantic search (finding memories by meaning), see the
+For semantic search (finding by meaning), see the

 Search Guide.